The E. M. Viquesney "Spirit of the American Doughboy" Database

 (followed by 21 names)

 The plaque was also made by E. M. Viquesney.
-Many of the names listed are tribal, rather than “Anglicized”.
+Most of the names listed are tribal, rather than “Anglicized”.
+The lettering on the plaques, and the title, "Spirit of the American Doughboy" on the base of the statue, are now painted white on a red background.

-This monument is one of just two Viquesney Doughboys which specifically recognize the service of Native Americans in World War I. Muskogee, Oklahoma's recognizes "The Five Civilized Tribes" of the Cherokee, Chickasaw, Choctaw, Creek, and Seminole.
+This monument is one of just three Viquesney Doughboys which specifically recognize the service of Native Americans in World War I. Muskogee, Oklahoma's recognizes "The Five Civilized Tribes" of the Cherokee, Chickasaw, Choctaw, Creek, and Seminole, and the one at Kingman, Arizona honors Sam Swaskegame of the Hualapai tribe who was killed in action in the Marne campaign battle of Blanc Mont, France on October 7, 1918..

-For preservation purposes, the Doughboy has been heavily painted.
-The predominant color is green, but the face and hands are white, puttees (leggings) and shoes black, and the rifle and field pack brown.
+For preservation purposes, the Doughboy has been heavily painted several times.
+The predominant color is now tan (khaki), the rifle and field pack brown, and the face, cartridge belt and shoulder straps white.
 It appears to be in good condition, but the bayonet is missing.

 The Standing Rock Sioux Reservation is located just west of the Missouri River in both North and South Dakota.
 The larger portion is in South Dakota, but tribal offices are at Fort Yates, North Dakota, about 10 miles north of the line between the states.
 Bullhead is about 15 miles south of the line.